RadekBuczkowski/anomaly_detection/README.md

 https://www.nordpoolgroup.com/historical-market-data/

-The entire code is available in this repository: [Anomaly Detecton](./AnomalyDetection.ipynb)
+The entire code notebook is available in this repository: [Anomaly Detecton](./AnomalyDetection.ipynb)

+You can also run the entire notebook in the
+<a href="https://colab.research.google.com/drive/1JSJAHGhcmyKaWSZy6S9QKoDNqjcOQnsb#scrollTo=JoCh0eqEUGvN" target="_blank">Google Colab</a>.

 ![](./images/validation_anomalies_zoomed.png)